vanilla-masker/vanilla-masker/README.md

 * [minified version](https://raw.githubusercontent.com/BankFacil/vanilla-masker/1.0.9/build/vanilla-masker.min.js) (3.24 Kbytes);
 * [gzipped version](https://raw.githubusercontent.com/BankFacil/vanilla-masker/1.0.9/build/vanilla-masker.min.gz.js) (1.3 Kbytes);

+We have the following CDN available, for development or minified versions:

+`//cdn.jsdelivr.net/vanilla-masker/1.0.9/vanilla-masker.js`

+`//cdn.jsdelivr.net/vanilla-masker/1.0.9/vanilla-masker.min.js`

-Please, this lib don't have CDN yet, so you need to download and put it in your own site.
+We intent to automatically send new versions to the CDN, but keep in mind that the version you want might not be available there.
+Of course you can always download and put it in your own site.

 ### NPM
 For npm users you just run this command: `npm install vanilla-masker --save`